mostafamedhat1983/Study-Notes/05 - Kuberntes/kubectl.md

 kubectl get pods --all-namespaces show all pods in all namespaces

+kubectl get all --all-namespaces show all in all namespaces

 helm list --all-namespaces
 list all helm charts in all namesapces